0xrajneesh/Rootkit-Detection-and-Analysis-in-Linux/README.md

-# Home-Lab: Rootkit Detection and Analysis in Linux
+# Rootkit Detection and Analysis in Linux

 ## Introduction